tomkp/react-split-pane/README.md

 ### Persistence

-Save pane sizes to localStorage:
+The `usePersistence` hook saves and restores pane sizes to localStorage (or sessionStorage):

 ```tsx
 import { usePersistence } from 'react-split-pane/persistence';